Cost To Build Self Storage

 6.)
 Secure Financing and Purchase.
 Contact us to find out how MakoRabco can help you find a loan for your next Self Storage project.

 8.)
 Build.
 Contract with a professional self-storage construction company who understands the self-storage business.
-Download our paper on Avoiding the Most Common and Costly Mistakes in Self Storage.
+What Every Self Storage Investor Needs to Know Before Building

 9.)
 Market.
 Get your website up, take out some ads, do some online marketing to get the word out.
 Join your local state self storage association.
 You can check out a list of upcoming state self storage events and trade shows here.

 10.)
 Make the Big Bucks.

 It seems so simple.
 And it can be.
 Work with professionals in the Self Storage industry to insure your success.
 If you have more questions, don’t hesitate to give us a call.
 With over 20 years in the business, we are happy to share our experience and expertise.
 We hope we have given you what you need to start answering the “What Does It Cost to Build Self Storage?” question.